tarmstrong/poutine_maker/tutorial/part1.md

 ## Step 4: Tell Drupal how to store your values with `hook_field_schema()`

-`hook_field_schema()` defines a table specifically for saving your field values.
+`hook_field_schema()` defines table columns specifically for saving your field values.
+Whereas `hook_schema()` will define a table and its fields, `hook_field_schema()` will only need to define its columns, since the Field API will make a table for *each field instance* of a custom field.
 If you aren't already familiar with the Schema API, you can learn more about it [here][schema].

 [schema]: http://drupal.org/developing/api/schema